Steam Deck Developer Kit Impressions

 Here are the other questions we had for them.
 Several questions they couldn’t leave a comment on for the above reason and this has been slightly edited for clarity and to respect the anonymity of the developer.

-Have you tried any demanding games?
+Boiling Steam: Have you tried any demanding games?

 Yes – battery life is between 2-5 hours depending on APU load.

-How easy is it to install custom programs?
+BS: How easy is it to install custom programs?

 Relatively, depending on what you want to add.

-Can you access the BIOS?
+BS: Can you access the BIOS?

 I haven’t tried to.

-Have you tried plugging it in to a larger monitor?
+BS: Have you tried plugging it in to a larger monitor?
 How do things behave when you do so?

 Yes, it behaves like a small form factor PC.

-How much “better” does it feel than a Switch when playing games?
+BS: How much “better” does it feel than a Switch when playing games?
 If you had to compare qualitatively.

 It’s more comfortable to play for longer sessions, button placement is good.
 Being wider than the Switch helps with the Deck’s weight distribution and feeling of balance.

-Now that you have it in hands, do you feel it’s going to sell well?
+BS: Now that you have it in hands, do you feel it’s going to sell well?

 I genuinely don’t know.
 It doesn’t matter to Valve how well it sells, you’re already buying your games from Steam and if every Deck gets Windows installed, it’s still a win for them.

-Does the Deck live up to the hype?
+BS: Does the Deck live up to the hype?

-Hardware-wise, it’s the best gaming device since the Game Boy Advance.
+Hardware wise, it’s the best gaming device since the Game Boy Advance.
 Experience wise?
 That’s difficult to answer, it kinda does but also doesn’t currently.
 Could it live up to the hype?
 It could.

-Are you impressed?
+BS: Are you impressed?

 I’m not disappointed with the hardware.
 Being completely honest, many people will get a Deck and will be impressed.
 Equally, many will not be (mainly because they didn’t temper their expectations).
 As long as you keep in mind it’s a handheld and run games at reasonable settings, it’s a fantastic gaming device.
+SteamOS 3.0 needs more time in the oven and I think February is cutting it close to have it in a shippable state.
+Especially when Valve only recently started manufacturing the consumer SKUs.

-How do you think Windows gamers will react?
+BS: How do you think Windows gamers will react?

 I genuinely don’t know.
-Other devs I know said “if the Deck is anything like the Switch, experience-wise, Microsoft should be worried.”
+Other devs I know said “if the Deck is anything like the Switch, experience wise, Microsoft should be worried.”

-So, is it anything like the Switch?
+BS: So, is it anything like the Switch?

 It’s a pretty close experience, in that once you’re playing a game, everything else melts away.

-Were you able to show the device to anyone in private and get their reaction?
+BS: Were you able to show the device to anyone in private and get their reaction?

 I may have.
-The DV [design validation; sent to developers in December] isn’t the first Deck I’ve seen in real life; before I received it, I had access to an EV2 [engineering validation] through a (location redacted)-based studio I work with from time to time.
+The DV [design validation; sent to developers in December] isn’t the first Deck I’ve seen in real life; before I received it, I had access to an EV2 [engineering validation] through a UK-based studio I work with from time to time.
 Everything I wanted in SteamOS, everything I’ve ever asked Valve for, is there.
 Many devs share that sentiment.

-How are devs reacting to it?
+BS: How are devs reacting to it?
 Planning to test their games with Proton from now on?

 Of the devs I’ve spoken to who have a dev kit (around 30), half are seriously considering making a GNU+Linux native version.
 The rest either have a native version or their games already work well under Proton.